Course Descriptions & Map

 All races start and finish at Mt.
 Holiday to maximize spectator enjoyment and racer convenience.

 The Stout and Pale Ale will start and wind around the Mt.
 Holiday property onto the first section of private land*.
-After about a mile you will reach Willpower Hill (approx 250' vert) to the Holiday Hills neighborhood.
+After about a mile you will reach the Huma Hump (approx 100' vert over .2 miles) to the Holiday Hills neighborhood.
 From the pavement you will launch onto our second private property* section called Joy Ride.

 The Pale Ale and Stout racers will spliton the "Special K" section of the VASA.
 Stout riders will wind counterclockwise on a fun mix of single track, two tracks and VASA Pathway.
 The Pale Ale will circle clockwise through Timber Ridge with the mostly wide VASA trail until rejoining the Stout riders 3 miles before the finish.